aditen/hw-cs-sb-classifier/README.md

 - Install Python 3.8 or higher (check https://www.python.org/)
 - Create a virtual environment, e. g. with venv and install all the requirements stated in requirements.txt file ( venv is documented here: https://docs.python.org/3/library/venv.html).
 The command to install the requirements is *pip install -r requirements.txt*
+  If there are problems with the installation of torch, follow the instructions from the webpage: https://pytorch.org/get-started/locally/
 - Activate the virtual environment and you are ready to go :sunglasses:

 Run ``python ./run_script.py --help`` from the directory of the code to see all commands the run script supports.